OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 </script>
 ~~~

-Then, it's just a matter of using `mouseX` & `mouseY` any ways you see fit.
+Then, it's just a matter of using `mouseX` & `mouseY` any way you see fit.
 Enjoy!

 ## Make it move!

 A colored square is cool.
-But you know what's even cooler ?
-A rotating color square !
+But you know what's even cooler?
+A rotating color square!
+In order to do that, we'll use of course a uniform, but for a type we haven't seen already: a matrix.
+A matrix is a rectangular array of numbers (think both columns and rows).
+Like the vector, it can have varying dimension.
+Matrix maths can be pretty rough at first, but we'll see only a few specifics, and there will be a library to help us along the way.

-We will modify the square position using a matrix uniform in the vertex shader.
+First, let's define the uniform matrix in our shader.
+This matrix will be a geometrical transformation matrix.
+In order to apply it to our position vector, we need to multiple our matrix by the vector (and not the opposite!).
+For that multiplication to be legit, both vector and matrix should be of the same dimension (it being 4 in our case).

 ~~~ html
 <script id="vshader" type="x-shader/x-vertex">